 This story of life after her partner passed on might have been my story after my Dad passed.
 It’s a story I hear over and over, no matter what the friendship or family relationship was between caregiver and the loved one needing care.
 In addition to their grief, family caregivers often need a period of recovery after their caregiving responsibilities are done.
 Not only are they grieving, but they also need to repair their lives and often their well-being after 6 months, 6 years, or 16 years of selflessly putting their loved one’s needs first.

 Caregiver recovery is a transitional life phase, a little like Empty Nest Syndrome is a transition for parents.
 It begins when a loved one simply doesn’t need a high degree of attention, assistance, advocacy, and supervision any longer.
 The loved one may have recovered from an intense health crisis, as my husband recovered from open heart surgery.
 Or may pass on, as my Dad did after living with us for 6 years.
 This transitional life phase is especially trying for family caregivers who are depleted and have little resilience left after long-term caring for a loved one with debilitating medical, cognitive, mental health, or mobility issues.
-Even though many family caregivers see the opportunity to care for a loved one as a blessing, 21% of family caregivers in the US see that caregiving negatively impacted their physical, emotional, and/or spiritual health (The National Alliance for Caregiving (NAC) and the AARP Public Policy Institute, 2015).
+Even though many family caregivers see the opportunity to care for a loved one as a blessing, 21 percent of family caregivers in the United States feel that caregiving negatively impacted their physical, emotional, and/or spiritual health (The National Alliance for Caregiving (NAC) and the AARP Public Policy Institute (AARP), 2015).